ossec/ossec-docs/docs/manual/ossec-architecture.rst

 Agents
 ~~~~~~

-The agent is a small program installed on the systems you desire to monitor.
-It
+The agent is a small program or collection of programs installed on the systems
-will collect information on real time and forward to the manager for analysis
+you desire to monitor.
+The agent will collect information in real time and forward
-and correlation.
-It has a very small memory and CPU footprint by default, not
+it to the manager for analysis and correlation.
+It has a very small memory and CPU
-affecting with the system’s usage.
+footprint by default, not affecting system?\x80\x99s usage.

 *Agent security*: It runs with a low privilege user (created during the
 installation) and inside a chroot jail isolated from the system.
 Most of the
-agent configuration is pushed from the manager, with just some of them are stored
+agent configuration is pushed from the manager, with just some of configuration
-locally on each agent.
-In case these local options are changed, the manager will
+stored locally on each agent.
+In case these local options are changed, the manager
-receive the information and will generate an alert.
+will receive the information and will generate an alert.

 Agentless
 ~~~~~~~~~